zepguides/zepguides.github.io/docs/Guides/Basic/HowTo.md

   - - meta
     - name: og:description
       content: Short guide to the Workspace
+  - - meta
-    - name: description
+    - name: og:title
-      content: Short guide to the Workspace
+      content: Basic Guide | How To
 title: How to use Zeppelin?
 editLink: false
 lastUpdated: true